sourabh41/anomalyDetection/README.md

 ## Observations

 We used two pretrained alexnet models for the fixed part of the network, one trained on the imageNet database and other on the places365 database.
-While we expect the network trained on the places365 database to perform better as it classifies based on the scenes, it performed poorer than the on trained on ImageNet.
+While we expect the network trained on the places365 database to perform better as it classifies based on the scenes, it performed poorer than the network trained on ImageNet.

 ## References